-It Would Be CRAZY To Buy An Outdoor Boiler, and NOT Know How
+It Would Be CRAZY To Buy An Outdoor Furnace, and NOT Know How To Maintain It

 Do You Have One?

-You pull this handle - the "Pull Rod" - before opening your outdoor boiler door so that the smoke does not blow in your face.
+You pull this handle - the "Pull Rod" - before opening your outdoor wood furnace door so that the smoke does not blow in your face.
 (See photo above.)

 If you don't have a Pull Rod, read below for urgent and important info.

 But did you know that EACH MONTH, you should use the pull rod to clean your top air channel?
 This is often overlooked, and potentially FATAL to your outdoor wood burner.